blockcypher/bcwallet/README.md

 # FAQs

-**Q: There are a hundred wallets out there, what makes bcwallet unique?**
+**Q: There are lots of wallets out there, what makes bcwallet unique?**

 A: bcwallet is:
 - *Concise and easy to audit*.
 This whole library is < 2k LoC, and much of that is user interface/display.
 It does use [a few larger libraries](https://github.com/blockcypher/bcwallet/blob/master/setup.py#L13-L17), though
 - *Does not use the file system*.
-No need to worry about where/how it stores your keys.
-You pipe that in on bootup.
+No need to worry about where/how bcwallet stores your keys, since it doesn't.
+You pipe your master key in on bootup.
 Feel free to physically remove your hard drive and run bcwallet on (a live OS)[https://tails.boum.org/] if you like.
 - *Hard to mess up*.
 As long as you don't give away or lose your master private key, everything else is simple.
 Guard your master private key however you like.
 - *Trustless*.
 See below for specific details.
 - *Powerful*.
 Supports offline transaction signing, multiple crypto-currencies, automatically adjusting transaction fees (for current market conditions), allows user to specify number of blocks until a transaction will (likely) confirm, adds user entropy on key generation in case of a compromised CSPRNG, and more.